isomerpages/moe-standrewsjc/_cca/Team SAJC/Track and Field.md

 description: ""
 third_nav_title: Team SAJC
 ---
-<p>SAJC Track and Field trains hard and plays hard.
+<p align="justify">SAJC Track and Field trains hard and plays hard.
 If you are thinking of taking up a new challenge, look no further!
 Don&rsquo;t worry if you think you lack experience or can&rsquo;t run.
 Everybody can start somewhere and joining us may be a new experience for you!</p>
-<p>We welcome anyone, regardless of experience!
+<p align="justify">We welcome anyone, regardless of experience!
 We train hard and play hard thrice a week on Tuesday, Thursday and Saturday, focusing on stamina and strength training.</p>
 <table style="border-collapse: collapse; width: 100%;" border="1">
 <tbody>
 <tr>